|

 Jean-Paul Sartre - Stanford Encyclopedia of Philosophy

-Sartre, Jean Paul: Existentialism - Internet Encyclopedia of Philosophy
+Jean Paul Sartre: Existentialism - Internet Encyclopedia of Philosophy

-Jean Paul Sartre: Existentialism.
-The philosophical career of Jean Paul Sartre (1905-1980) focuses, in its first phase, upon the construction of a philosophy of existence known as existentialism.
+Jean Paul Sartre: Existentialism The philosophical career of Jean Paul Sartre (1905-1980) focuses, in its first phase, upon the construction of a philosophy of existence known as existentialism.
+Sartre’s early works are characterized by a development of classic phenomenology, but his reflection diverges from Husserl’ s on methodology, the conception of the self, and an interest in ethics ...

 Jean-Paul Sartre – Biographical - NobelPrize.org